rohansh-tty/EVA4/S14/README.md

 ![](https://github.com/Gilf641/EVA4/blob/master/S14/Images/fgmask2.png)

-## Overlaying foregrounds on backgrounds
+## Overlaying Foregrounds on Backgrounds

 Random Foregrounds are overlayed on different Backgrounds at random positions.
 So for one Background Image, there'll be 200 Foregrounds and 20 random positions at which these Foregrounds will be overlayed on it.
 At last, one background you'll have 4000 variants, and for 100 backgrounds, there'll be a total of 400000 BG_FG Images formed.